 Best Retro Coffee Maker

 What’s surprising, though, is how large the coffee maker is.
-Standing 17 inches tall, the SMEG isn’t what you’d call compact, so it might not be the best choice for small kitchens.
+Standing 17 inches (43 centimeters) tall, the SMEG isn’t what you’d call compact, so it might not be the best choice for small kitchens.

 As far as build quality goes, the SMEG drip coffee machine is heavy and durable.
-The exterior is made from high quality stainless steel and the manufacturer’s logo is displayed prominently right on front of the machine.
+The exterior features quite a bit of high-quality stainless steel and the manufacturer’s logo is displayed prominently right on front of the machine.

 Unfortunately, that’s where the quality seems to end.
 Inside, there’s a lot of plastic in evidence, including the showerhead and lid.
 The carafe is made from glass, but it looks like the manufacturer cut corners with the flimsy plastic handle.